ngneat/spectator/README.md

 ```

 ### Events API
-Each one of the events can accept a `SpectatorElement` which can be one of the following:
+Each one of the events (except custom events, see below) can accept a `SpectatorElement` which can be one of the following:

 ```ts
 type SpectatorElement = string | Element | DebugElement | ElementRef | Window | Document;